openenclave/openenclave/docs/Contributing.md

 http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 You don't have to do this up-front.
-You can simply clone, fork, and submit your Pull Request as usual.
-When your Pull Request is created, it is classified by a CLA bot.
+You can simply clone, fork, and submit your pull request as usual.
+When your pull request is created, it is classified by a CLA bot.
 If the change is trivial (for example, you just fixed a typo), then the PR is labelled with `cla-not-required`.
 Otherwise it's classified as `cla-required`.
-Once you signed a CLA, the current and all future Pull Requests will be labelled as `cla-signed`.
+Once you signed a CLA, the current and all future pull requests will be labelled as `cla-signed`.

 Copying Files from Other Projects